 “Start With Why”

 Simon Sinek gives some great examples of how “start with why”.
 Generally, he suggests people begin the process something like this: “I want to_____ so that ______”.
 By refining this over and over, you will eventually reach the true purpose or passion behind what you’re doing or the true problem that you are trying to solve within your life or business.
-Simon’s TED talk on this topic has over 26 Million views and can be viewed here:
+Simon’s TED talk on this topic has over 26 Million views.